Backing up and Restoring Your System

 Updating the Definitions from Energize Updates

 This should be one of the steps the administrator performs in the initial installation of the Barracuda Email Security Gateway.
-The ADVANCED > Energize Updates page allows you to manually update the Virus, Policy, Extended Malware, and Security Definitions used on your Barracuda Email Security Gateway or to have them updated automatically.
+The ADVANCED > Energize Updates page allows you to manually update the Virus, Policy, and Security Definitions used on your Barracuda Email Security Gateway or to have them updated automatically.
 Barracuda Networks recommends that the Automatic Updates option be set to On for all three types of definitions so that your Barracuda Email Security Gateway receives the latest rules as soon as they are made available by Barracuda Networks.

 Important: If you are using the Barracuda Exchange Anti-Virus Add-in with your MS Exchange mail server, make SURE to set the Automatic Updates option to On in the Virus Definition Updates section of the ADVANCED > Energize Updates page.
 This is necessary to ensure that the add-in receives constant updates of virus signatures from the Barracuda Email Security Gateway.